TheThingSystem/node-arp-a/README.md

 # Thanks
 Thanks to everyone who's helped contribute code, feedback and support.
 In particular:
-* [TheThingSystem](https://github.com/TheThingSystem/node-arp-a) - for the original plugin
+* [TheThingSystem](https://github.com/TheThingSystem/node-arp-a) - for the original node-arp-a

 License
 =======